vrm-trade/FLyDEX-uikit/README.md

-# EpicSwap UIkit
+# FLyDEX UIkit

 [![Version](https://img.shields.io/npm/v/flydex-uikit)](https://www.npmjs.com/package/flydex-uikit) [![Size](https://img.shields.io/bundlephobia/min/flydex-uikit)](https://www.npmjs.com/package/flydex-uikit)

-EpicSwap UIkit is a set of React components and hooks used to build pages on EpicSwap's apps.
+FLyDEX UIkit is a set of React components and hooks used to build pages on FLyDEX's apps.
 It also contains a theme file for dark and light mode.

 ## Install